harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/aws/aws-sam-deployments.md

 Harness automatically generates a containerized step group containing the steps needed for the SAM build and deploy.

 When the step group setting **Enable container based execution** is enabled, the step group is containerized.
-When it is disabled, the Harness delegate performs all tasks on its host system.
+When it is disabled, the Harness Delegate performs all tasks on its host system.

 You need to configure the following mandatory settings:

-- **Kubernetes Cluster:** add a Harness [Kubernetes Cluster connector](https://developer.harness.io/docs/platform/connectors/cloud-providers/ref-cloud-providers/kubernetes-cluster-connector-settings-reference/) to connect to the cluster that will be used as the runtime step infrastructure.
+- **Kubernetes Cluster:** Add a Harness [Kubernetes Cluster connector](https://developer.harness.io/docs/platform/connectors/cloud-providers/ref-cloud-providers/kubernetes-cluster-connector-settings-reference/) to connect to the cluster that will be used as the runtime step infrastructure.
-- **Namespace:** enter the name of the cluster namespace to use.
+- **Namespace:** Enter the name of the cluster namespace to use.

 ### Harness Docker Hub connector and image for all steps